Afro-Vincentians: History

-In 1654, when the French tried to dominate the Caribs, they recorded the presence of 3,000 black people and much fewer pure Caribs ("Yellow"), without making any reference to an individual's state of freedom or slavery.
+In 1654, when the French tried to dominate the Caribs, they recorded the presence of 3,000 Black people and much fewer pure Caribs ("Yellow"), without making any reference to an individual's state of freedom or slavery.
 The number was ratified 12 years later in a report by the English Colonel Philip Warner: "In Saint Vicent, a French possession, there are about 3000 black and none of the islands there are that amount of Indians."
-In 1668, the British broke the treaty signed between France and the Caribs in Basse Terre, and tried to impose, as a first measure of domain, that the Indians stopped harbouring the blacks fugitives and delivered them to the British as soon as they were required.
+In 1668, the British broke the treaty signed between France and the Caribs in Basse Terre, and tried to impose, as a first measure of domain, that the Indians [sic] stopped harbouring the black fugitives and delivered them to the British as soon as they were required.

-Actually, according to researchers such as the linguist specializing in the Garifuna language Itarala, most of the slaves arriving in Saint Vincent came from other Caribbean islands (as, he says, no boat came directly from Africa to the archipelago), and settled in Saint Vincent in order to escape enslavement.
+Actually, according to researchers such as the linguist specializing in the Garifuna language Itarala, most of the enslaved people arriving in Saint Vincent came from other Caribbean islands (as, he says, no boat came directly from Africa to the archipelago), and settled in Saint Vincent in order to escape enslavement.
 So coming to the island were Maroons from plantations on all the surrounding islands, but were diluted in the strong culture of Carib resistance.

-Although most of the slaves came from Barbados, slaves came also from such places as St. Lucia and Grenada.
+Although most of the enslaved people came from Barbados, enslaved people came also from such places as St. Lucia and Grenada.
 The Barbadians and Saint Lucians arrived on the island pre-1735.
-After 1775, most of the slaves who came from other islands to escape the slavery were Saint Lucians and Grenadians.
+After 1775, most of the enslaved people who came from other islands to escape the slavery were Saint Lucians and Grenadians.

 After arriving at the island, they were received by the Caribs, who offered protection, enslaved them and, eventually, mixed with them.
-Addition of the African refugees, the Caribs captured slaves from neighboring islands (although also they had as slaves white people and his own people), while fighting against the British and French.
-Many of the captured slaves were integrated into their communities (this also occurred in islands such as Dominica), while the others slaves were mixed only each other and with the rest of the population of the island.
+Addition of the African refugees, the Caribs captured people who were enslaved from neighboring islands (although also they had as slaves white people and his own people), while fighting against the British and French.
+Many of the captured enslaved people were integrated into their communities (this also occurred in islands such as Dominica), while the others enslaved people were mixed only each other and with the rest of the population of the island.

-However, as opposed to Itarala, some authors indicated that many slaves of Saint Vincent hailed from slaves ports on all the coast of West and Central Africa: Senegambia, Sierra Leone, Windward Coast, Gold Coast, Bight of Benin, Bight of Biafra, Central Africa, and of others areas from Africa.
-All these places provided thousands of slaves to Saint Vincent, specially the Bight of Biafra (from where, apparently, more than 20,000 slaves came, some 40% of the slaves) and of the Gold Coast (from where came, apparently, more of 11,000 slaves, 22% of the slaves).
+However, as opposed to Itarala, some authors indicated that many enslaved people of Saint Vincent hailed from human trafficking ports on all the coast of West and Central Africa: Senegambia, Sierra Leone, Windward Coast, Gold Coast, Bight of Benin, Bight of Biafra, Central Africa, and of others areas from Africa.
+All these places provided thousands of enslaved people to Saint Vincent, specially the Bight of Biafra (from where, apparently, more than 20,000 enslaved people came, some 40% of the enslaved people) and of the Gold Coast (from where came, apparently, more of 11,000 enslaved people, 22% of the enslaved people).